pfedick/DeckerGame/README.md

 library, which is available on many platforms.
 So in theory it should be possible to compile it on any platform with a c++ compiler and the SDL library.

+## In which language is the game written?

+It is written in my favorite language: C++

 ## When will it come out?
 I don't know.
 This is one of my hobbies, but I have others, too :-) Maybe I will never finish it or decide to do something else.
 We will see...

+But hey, you can already play the game!
+See below, how to compile it your own, or download a preview version on [GitHub](https://github.com/pfedick/DeckerGame/releases).

 ## How to compile
 ### Requirements